Because PowerPoint templates can be tricky to get right, I've pulled together my top 10 PowerPoint template tips to help you out.

 Note: While it is not necessary to send the font and color files along with your template, it is a best practice because it ensures that when the end user opens the template, your custom formatting settings are available.

-If you know that your layout will call specifically for a photo or video, insert a placeholder that is specifically designed for that purpose.
+If you build a slide layout specifically for a photo or video, add a placeholder to specifically match that type of content.

 For example, a picture placeholder will crop and resize itself better than the regular multi-content placeholder.